BurrowBird/4chan-Thread-Muncher/Readme.txt

 CHANGELOG:

+2025-08-08c
+・ Fixed: When adding a new Watch Job, downloads wait for the Next Update timer to run out.
+・ Fixed: Next Update timer doesn't show up until the window is manually refocused.

 2025-08-08a
 ・ Improved rendering and fixed weird flashing buttons.
-・ New issue: Next Update timer doesn't show until the window is manually refocused.
+・ New issue: Next Update timer doesn't show up until the window is manually refocused.

 2025-08-07b
 ・ Added simultaneous watching of multiple searches ("board + regex search string").